GMOD/jbrowse-components/packages/jbrowse-cli/README.md

   --skipCheck                      Don't check whether or not the data directory URL exists or if you are in a JBrowse
                                    directory

+  --target=target                  [default: ./config.json] path to config file in JB2 installation directory to write
+                                   out to.

 EXAMPLES
   $ jbrowse add-connection http://mysite.com/jbrowse/data/
   $ jbrowse add-connection http://mysite.com/jbrowse/custom_data_folder/ --type JBrowse1Connection